-Benjamin J. Jenkins has been a member of our Board of Directors since November 2004.
-He is a Principal of The Blackstone Group LP, which he joined in 1999.
-Prior to that, Mr. Jenkins was an associate at Saunders Karp & Megrue.
-Mr. Jenkins currently serves on the board of directors of Axtel S.A. de C.V. and Vanguard Health Systems and on the supervisory board of Celanese AG.
+Benjamin J. Jenkins has served on our Board of Directors since November 2004.
+He joined The Blackstone Group, L.P. in August 1999, and serves as a Principal in the Private Equity group.
+Before joining Blackstone, Mr. Jenkins was an Associate at Saunders Karp & Megrue.
+Prior to that, he worked in the Mergers & Acquisitions Department at Morgan Stanley & Co.
+Mr. Jenkins currently serves as a Director of Axtel S.A. de C.V., Global Tower Partners, and Vanguard Health Systems.
+He is also a member of the Supervisory Board of Celanese AG and the Operating Committee of Sungard, and a Director of the Alzheimer's Association, New York City Chapter.